Gmfholley/what_have_you_done_bingo/README.md

 #Tables
 ##Templates
-size (integer - 4 would indicate a 4x4 bingo card.
+- size (integer - 4 would indicate a 4x4 bingo card.
 5 is the default.
+Must be between 4 x 7)
+- belong to an organization
+- name
-Must be between 4 x 7) belong to an organization name rating (enum) - easy, medium, hard public? - boolean (default to false)
+- rating (enum) - easy, medium, hard
+- public? - boolean (default to false)

-accept_nested_attributes_for squares
+'accept_nested_attributes_for' squares

 ##Squares
-position_x (1 to size)
+- position_x (1 to size)
-position_y (1 to size)
+- position_y (1 to size)
-picture
+- picture
-question
+- question
-belong to a template
+- belong to a template
-free_space?
+- free_space?
-(unique index position_x, position_y, template_id)
+Unique index: [position_x, position_y, template_id]

 ##Cards
-belong to a template
+- belong to a template
-belong to a user
+- belong to a user
-has_many circles
+- has_many circles
-token (for url for sharing)
+- token (for url for sharing)
-public? (default to false)
+- public? (default to false)

-has_bingo? (called after every change and saved, because otherwise it has to be computed all the time)
+method: has_bingo? (called after every change and saved, because otherwise it has to be computed all the time)

 ##Circles
-belong to a card
+- belong to a card
-belong_to a user and a template through card belongs_to a square (saving the position) response
+- belong_to a user and a template through card
+- belongs_to a square (saving the position)
+- response
+- part_of_bingo? (default to false); go ahead and store this, as it otherwise it will have to be computed all the time
-[value, picture, position_x, position_y - copy of original value in case admin changes after the user plays the game]
+- copies of original value at time of creation (in case admin changes after user starts playing)

-(unique index card_id, square_id)
+ - value
+ - picture
+ - position_x
+ - position_y

+Unique index: [card_id, square_id]

+Or methods
-marked? (default to false)
+- marked? (default to false)
-part_of_bingo? (default to false)

 # Controller rules
 ##Templates